AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 Using this functionality helps to protect your reputation and feedback will be executed as an unsubscribe.

-To use List-Unsubscribe, you must enter a command line similar to as follows:
+To use List-Unsubscribe, you must enter a command line similar to:

 ```
 List-Unsubscribe: <mailto: client@newsletter.example.com?subject=unsubscribe?body=unsubscribe>